V-R-SANTHOSH/Test/README.md

 ### under heading 1 and bio
 * uk is my country
-* i want to study in harvard
+* i want to study in
 * i want to work in apple or microsift or google as permanent employee
 * ![PROFILE PIC](https://user-images.githubusercontent.com/68561711/117043137-764e3280-ad2a-11eb-82a4-34feb30ab320.JPG)